Table of Contents

 Kubernetes networking adds complexity that breaks tests in unexpected ways.
 Service discovery fails when DNS propagation is slow.
 Network policies block traffic that worked in development.
 Shared volumes cause test isolation issues, and database state bleeds between test runs in different pods.

 Dynamic Kubernetes environments change between test runs, introducing subtle inconsistencies.
 Different node configurations, varying container runtime versions, and cluster-level changes affect test behavior.
-Traditional testing tools struggle with distributed environments, logs are scattered across pods, and there's no clear way to distinguish between test logic failures and infrastructure problems.
+Traditional testing tools struggle with distributed environments, logs are scattered across pods, and there is no clear way to distinguish between test logic failures and infrastructure problems.

 Traditional testing tools treat Kubernetes as a black box.
 When your pod gets OOMKilled, preempted, or stuck in scheduling queues, they simply report "failure" without context.
-This leaves teams chasing ghosts, investigating test failures that aren't actually code problems.
+This leaves teams chasing ghosts, investigating test failures that are not actually code problems.

 Solving workflow-level flakiness requires a testing platform that understands both your tests and the Kubernetes environment running them.
 This is where Testkube makes the difference.